wserafin/hello-world-jms-openshift/README.md

 # Getting started with Artemis on OpenShift

-This guide shows how to send and receive messages using [Apache Qpid JMS](http://qpid.apache.org/components/jms/index.html) and [ActiveMQ Artemis](https://activemq.apache.org/artemis/index.html) on [OpenShift](https://www.openshift.com/).
+This guide shows you how to send and receive messages using [Apache Qpid JMS](http://qpid.apache.org/components/jms/index.html) and [ActiveMQ Artemis](https://activemq.apache.org/artemis/index.html) on [OpenShift](https://www.openshift.com/).
 It uses the